wiradp/Data-Analaytics---Airline-Delay-Couses-in-US/README.md

-# Data Analaytics - Airline Delay Couses in US
+# Data Analaytics - Airline Delay Causes in US

 The U.S. Department of Transportation's (DOT) Bureau of Transportation Statistics (BTS) tracks the on-time performance of domestic flights operated by large air carriers.
 Summary information on the number of on-time, delayed, canceled and diverted flights appears in DOT's monthly Air Travel Consumer Report, published about 30 days after the month's end, as well as in summary tables posted on this website.
 BTS began collecting details on the causes of flight delays in June 2003.
 Summary statistics and raw data are made available to the public at the time the Air Travel Consumer Report is released.